apalache-mc/apalache/docs/src/adr/018adr-inlining.md

 1. Perform no inlining in preprocessing and inline only as needed in the rewriting rules.
     - Pros: Spec intermediate output remains small, since inlining increases the size of the specificaiton
     - Cons: Fewer optimizations can be applied, as some are only applicable to the syntactic forms obtained after inlining
+    - Cons: Rewriting rules for different encodings have to deal with operators in their generality.

 1. Perform only standard inlining (1)
     - Pros: Allows for additional optimizations after inlining
     - Cons: Rewriting rules still need scope, to resolve higher-order operator arguments in certain built-in operators (e.g. folds)
+    - Cons: Nullary inlining prone to repetition

 1. Perform non-nullary inlining and pass-by-name inlining
     - Pros: